felipelouza/mm-repair/reordering/Readme.md

 ---

 [^1]: page visited in November 2021.
-[^2]: this is actually a folder name, rather than a file extansion.
+[^2]: this is actually a folder name, rather than a file extension.
 [^3]: the `.par` configuration files may be used to run the Lin-Kernighan algorithm.